chrisadrian001/SEO_AnO/docs/class01/module1/lab4.rst

 #.
 Click ``Step 3: Create LTM Pool``.

-..
-NOTE:: Notice this command will fail with a ``400 Bad Request`` because of the missing HTTP monitor object.
+Notice this command will fail with a ``400 Bad Request`` because of the missing HTTP monitor object.
 Order of operations matter when working with iControl REST API.

    |lab-14-3|